axs89/tagenvy/README.md

 All listeners callbacks are passed the following arguments:

 - event: event object
-- element: the DOM element emitting the event wrapped as jQuery element
+- element: the DOM element emitting the event wrapped as jQuery selection
 - attributes: the attributes of the DOM element emitting the event

 This allows you to use the jQuery syntaxt to investigate or manipulate the element: